mattermost/docs/source/install/install-kubernetes-cluster.rst

 --------------

 If you don’t have a production-ready Kubernetes cluster, version 1.12 or higher, you will need to set one up.
 If you already have a
 Kubernetes cluster you can skip to Confirm Resource Requirements.
-Note that `kubectl <https://kubernetes.io/docs/reference/kubectl/overview/>`__ also needs to be installed and configured.
+Note that the Kubernetes-specific CLI, `kubectl <https://kubernetes.io/docs/reference/kubectl/overview/>`__, also needs to be installed and configured.

-It’s recommended that you have an understanding of basic Kubernetes actions such as start, stop, redeploy, update and that you consult the
-`official Kubernetes setup documentation <https://kubernetes.io/docs/setup/>`__ on how to set up a cluster in your environment.
+It’s recommended that you have an understanding of basic Kubernetes concepts (such as pods) and actions (such as start, stop, redeploy, update).
+It's also advisable to consult the `official Kubernetes setup documentation <https://kubernetes.io/docs/setup/>`__ on how to set up a cluster in your environment.
 If you’re unsure about which environment you want to use for your Kubernetes cluster, we suggest using a managed service such as as `Amazon EKS <https://aws.amazon.com/eks/>`__, `Azure Kubernetes Service <https://azure.microsoft.com/en-ca/services/kubernetes-service/>`__, `Google Kubernetes Engine <https://cloud.google.com/kubernetes-engine/>`__, or `DigitalOcean Kubernetes <https://www.digitalocean.com/products/kubernetes/>`__.